enkidevs/curriculum/SQL/DDL/data-types/sql-string-data-types.md

 ### varchar(n)

-A variable length string of size `n`.
-The maximum size of a field is `2^16-1 = 65535 bytes`, which is also the maximum size a whole row is allocated.
-Since its size is variable, `varchar` needs 1 or 2 bytes to store the size of the string plus data: *1 byte* for values less than `2^8-1` and *2 bytes* for values between `2^8 and 2^16-1`.
+A variable length string of potentially size `n`.
+The maximum size of a string is `2^16-1 = 65535 bytes`, which is also the maximum memory block a whole row is allocated.
+Since its size is variable, `varchar` needs an overhead of 1 to 4 bytes to store the data length, so the next table field can be easily looked up in memory.

 `varchar` values are not padded when stored.
 Trailing spaces that do not exceed the maximum allocated size of the column are kept.

 Use `varchar` when you have to store data of unknown length.
 Usually names, professions, or hashes are some examples of good `varchar` candidates.

+If you are aware of a maximum length for those strings, use `varchar(n)` instead.
+Note that in most databases inserting a string longer than *n* characters would either give rise to an error or simply remove any additional characters.

 ---
 ## Practice